-New students select an AIM Hei themed section and work with that faculty member for three semesters.
+New students are assigned to an AIM Hei section and work with a faculty member for two semesters.
 Students transferring to Heidelberg with fewer than 24 credit hours will participate in the AIM Hei program.
 Transfer students with 24 or more credit hours and adult students are exempt from the AIM Hei program.